 - Promote competent, compassionate nursing care based on a Christian worldview

 - Prepare students for critical participation in the health care arena Program Outcomes

-Upon successful completion of the online MSN program, students will demonstrate the following outcomes:
+Upon successful completion of your Christian Master’s degree online, you can have the ability to demonstrate the following outcomes:

 - Christian perspective – Epitomize transformative Christian leadership, teaching, and care with a variety of constituents in diverse settings.